juhoveli/fullstackproject/documentation/diary.md

 Tried this one for 3 hours without much luck.
 For some reason it always opened a tab and not drawer from the side.
 No idea why.
 But at least I have a working tab navigation, although I just have two tabs in it for now.

+# 1st June

+I managed to get the drawer navigation working, so now it opens on every screen in the app stack when swiping from the left.
+Still have to implement a button in the top nav bar where it can be opened also.
+Styling of the drawer menu is not yet in line with rest of the app, this may be a challenge.
+I may have to move the drawer in its own component and style it there instead of just styling it when creating it in App.js.
+What I want to achieve is at least a logout button and perhaps some settings that can be managed from the drawer menu.